KYPHOSIS TREATMENT

 Success and Outcomes

 In patients with good bone quality, excellent results can be achieved.
-Success is defined as a solid fusion that reduces pain and decreases the magnitude of the curve while maintaining a balanced spine.
+Success is defined as a solid fusion that reduces pain and decreases the magnitude of the neck curve while maintaining a balanced spine.
 This comprehensive recovery plan ensures that patients are well-informed about what to expect throughout their healing journey.

 Spinal fusion is a surgical technique used to join two or more vertebrae, eliminating motion between them.
 Intervertebral cages, also known as spinal cages, are devices inserted into the intervertebral space to help maintain the space and promote fusion.